Ji-Hwan Bae Player Props: Pirates vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks eighth in MLB with a collective 9.4 strikeouts per nine innings.
+- The Blue Jays' 4.15 team ERA ranks 13th among all league pitching staffs.

-- The Blue Jays' 4.22 team ERA ranks 13th across all MLB pitching staffs.
+- The Blue Jays rank 23rd in baseball in home runs given up (45 total, 1.3 per game).

-- Blue Jays pitchers combine to rank 23rd in baseball in home runs given up (44 total, 1.3 per game).
+- Kikuchi gets the start for the Blue Jays, his seventh of the season.
+He is 4-0 with a 4.02 ERA and 30 strikeouts in 31 1/3 innings pitched.

-- The Blue Jays are sending Berrios (2-3) to the mound for his seventh start of the season.
-He is 2-3 with a 5.29 ERA and 34 strikeouts in 34 2/3 innings pitched.
+- In his most recent appearance on Tuesday, the left-hander threw 4 1/3 innings against the Boston Red Sox, allowing five earned runs while surrendering nine hits.

-- In his last time out on Monday, the righty threw 5 1/3 innings against the Boston Red Sox, allowing five earned runs while surrendering 11 hits.
+- The 31-year-old has an ERA of 4.02, with 8.6 strikeouts per nine innings, in six games this season.
+Opponents are batting .273 against him.

 © 2023 Data Skrive.
 All rights reserved.